-“Madrone, is there any way possible that I could get a copy of Fleet’s book?
-I don’t have any money, but it would mean the world to me” he said.
-I had totally forgotten time and time again.
+“Madrone, is there any way I could get a copy of Fleet’s book?
+I don’t have any money, but it would mean the world to me,” he said.
+I had forgotten time and time again.

-So, I did what any of us would have done in that moment, I grabbed two books, one for the woman whose letter I held in my hands from a prison somewhere in the middle of Utah, addressed the book sized manila envelope, stamped it, put the book in, dropped it on the outgoing box and then took the other one for Fleet Maull to sign, during which I went and searched my notes for Dennis’ address.
+So, I did what any of us would have done at that moment, I grabbed two books, one for the woman whose letter I held in my hands from a prison somewhere in the middle of Utah, addressed the book-sized manila envelope, stamped it, put the book in, dropped it on the outgoing box and then took the other one for Fleet Maull to sign, during which I went and searched my notes for Dennis’ address.

 There it was, scribbled in the top right corner of my yellow notebook paper.
 I sent it off, wishing him an easeful summer (our regular programs do not run during the summer, though we are running an advanced class starting next week).